 The use of the API is different: you need to state a username and password somewhere in the file, preferably in plain text.
 As the control panel uses the same user keys as the API, the password can be identified and signed into the control panel by those with access to the API file.

 Your API secret, the so-called API hashing, should be hidden to prevent this from occurring.
 You use a hashed version of it to authenticate your API session, rather than your plain text password.
-Find this hash of passwords in your contact details.
+Find this hash of passwords in your contact details (Click the "edit" button on userdetailpage to see the reset option).

 4. IP whitelisting and blacklisting